SMU Mustangs football: C-USA era (2008–2014)

 In 2008, SMU hired Steve Orsini away from the University of Central Florida (UCF) to be SMU's athletic director.
 Orsini then hired June Jones from the University of Hawai'i as head football coach – the team's fifth coach since 1989.
 In Jones' first season at SMU, they had a 1–11 record.
 In 2009, Coach Jones' second season at SMU, the Mustangs made a turnaround, with a regular season record of 7–5.
 Despite finishing unranked in the 2009 NCAA Division I FBS football rankings, SMU was invited to its first bowl game in 25 years, and defeated the unranked Nevada Wolf Pack with a final score of 45–10 in the 2009 Hawai'i Bowl, the team's first bowl win since 1984.

 In 2010, the Mustangs again compiled a regular season record of 7–5, with a 6–2 in-conference record to earn their first chance at winning a conference title in 26 years, securing a berth in the Conference USA Championship game.
 SMU lost the conference title game, 17–7, against UCF.
 Once again unranked in the 2010 NCAA Division I FBS football rankings, SMU was invited to its second consecutive bowl game, the 2010 Armed Forces Bowl, where it lost against the unranked Army Black Knights.

 Following Texas A&M's move to the SEC in August and September 2011, SMU made it known that they would like to replace Texas A&M in the Big 12.
 SMU's interest in the Big 12 was never reciprocated, and the Big 12 instead added TCU and West Virginia University.

 SMU went on to win back-to-back bowl games in the 2012 BBVA Compass Bowl (for the 2011 season) and 2012 Hawaii Bowl.
 SMU ended the Jones era in 2014 the way it began: with a 1–11 season.
 The Mustangs won the last game of the season against the University of Connecticut on December 6, 2014.

-June Jones' record at SMU was 36–43 (.456) and in the timespan, SMU was invited to 4 bowl games, in which they went 3–1.
+June Jones' record at SMU was 36–43 (.456) and in that timespan, SMU was invited to four bowl games, in which they went 3–1.
 Jones was replaced by Chad Morris in 2015.